Aesthetic Medical International to Announce FY2022 Annual Report on April 21, 2023

-/EIN News/ -- SHENZHEN, China, April 14, 2023 (GLOBE NEWSWIRE) -- Aesthetic Medical International Holdings Group Limited (Nasdaq: AIH) (the “Company” or “AIH”), a leading provider of aesthetic medical services in China, today announced that it will release its annual report for the fiscal year of 2022 before the U.S. market opens on Friday, April 21, 2023.
+SHENZHEN, China, April 14, 2023 (GLOBE NEWSWIRE) -- Aesthetic Medical International Holdings Group Limited AIH (the "Company" or "AIH"), a leading provider of aesthetic medical services in China, today announced that it will release its annual report for the fiscal year of 2022 before the U.S. market opens on Friday, April 21, 2023.

 The Company will host a conference call to discuss the Company's financial performance at 8:00 AM Eastern Time (8:00 PM Beijing Time) on April 21, 2023.